-Notability also has the audio recording feature, which you either find extremely useful or extremely useless depending on your workflow.
-Students might find it very useful during classes and lectures to help you refer to it a bit later.
+Notability also has an audio recording feature, which you either find extremely useful or extremely useless depending on your workflow.
+Students might find it very useful during classes and lectures to help them refer to it a bit later.
 Though with COVID-19 and online lectures, this feature has proved to not be as useful as before.
 Notability’s recording feature doesn’t work when you’re in a Zoom meeting on your iPad.
 Most lectures are recorded anyway, so if you want to listen to them again, you can.

-The last reason you might want to buy Notability is that you can add so much more in Notability’s notes than you can in GoodNotes and Noteshelf.
+The last reason you might want to buy Notability is that you can add so much more to Notability’s notes than you can in GoodNotes and Noteshelf.
 You can add stickers, GIFs, web clips and sticky notes, in Notability.

-Of the three apps, GoodNotes is the cheapest at $7.99 for all the three versions of the app, a one-time purchase.
+Of the three apps, GoodNotes is the cheapest at $7.99 for all three versions of the app, a one-time purchase.
 But is it really the cheapest?
 GoodNotes creates the biggest files of these three apps.
 If you intend to use it as your main note-taking app, you will be needing an iPad with much bigger storage. iCloud backup helps, but it doesn’t completely replace a big memory on your iPad.

-GoodNotes is also the best app for multi-tasking.
+GoodNotes is also the best app for multitasking.
 This is very important if you also want a PDF reader because GoodNotes is also the best PDF reading app of the three.
 Of course, it’s a basic PDF reader, but that is probably all you need to read and highlight a few things.
-GoodNotes supports multiple instances and multiple tabs, meaning at you can open a lot more documents in the app than you can in the other two apps.
+GoodNotes supports multiple instances and multiple tabs, meaning you can open a lot more documents in the app than you can in the other two apps.
 Another useful feature for PDF reading, especially for studying.

 Generally, GoodNotes is known for its feature-rich user interface.
-You can do so much more and work with much ease in GoodNotes than in Notability and Noteshelf.
+You can do so much more and work with much more ease in GoodNotes than in Notability and Noteshelf.
 Though, we must warn you, the text tool in GoodNotes is the worst of the three apps.
 If you work with a lot of text, you will need to look for a different app.